ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * One or more relay-addresses: A list of Relay S2 Nodes where this particular client may be found.
 * Record age
 * Unique device ID (Please note that this is not tied into the device hardware in any way - it is simply a randomly generated identifier.)
+* Cryptographic signature by the address owner, to prevent tampering or falsiflying presence information

 As clients cease communicating, their PL records will age and be removed from the list.
 This will keep the Presence List accurate with only the currently online clients.
 This function enables, for example, the SPIXI client to know where the messages should be delivered, even if the recipient has multiple connected devices on different networks.